 MGM Resorts has some presence in Asia -- particularly in popular gaming city Macau.
 However, most of MGM's business resides in Las Vegas, where gaming has been hit very hard.
 MGM also has a debt pile close to double its annual revenue, which puts MGM in a difficult position even if the gaming business in Las Vegas recovers.
 However, if online poker becomes legal in the U.S., MGM stands to profit from a joint venture with Boyd Gaming (NYS: BYD) , which struck a deal with bwin.party.
 The deal gives the company access to power brand PartyPoker.

 Businesses with consistently high ROIC show that they're efficiently using capital.
 They also have the ability to treat shareholders well, because they can then use their extra cash to pay out dividends to us, buy back shares, or further invest in their franchise.
 And healthy and growing dividends are something that Warren Buffett has long loved.

 So for more successful investments, dig a little deeper than the earnings headlines to find the company's ROIC.
 If you'd like to add these companies to your Watchlist, click below:

 Add Las Vegas Sands to My Watchlist.

-At the time thisarticle was published Jim Royal, Ph.D., owns shares of Melco.Try any of our Foolish newsletter servicesfree for 30 days.
+At the time thisarticle was published Jim Royal, Ph.D., does not own shares of any company mentioned here.Try any of our Foolish newsletter servicesfree for 30 days.
 We Fools may not all hold the same opinions, but we all believe thatconsidering a diverse range of insightsmakes us better investors.
 The Motley Fool has adisclosure policy.